apache/flink/docs/apis/streaming_guide.md

 </div>

-Using this approach we took the last 100 elements, divided it into groups by key then applied the aggregation.
-To create fixed size windows for every key we need to reverse the order of the groupBy call.
-So to take the max for the last 100 elements in Each group:
+Using this approach we took the last 100 elements, divided it into groups by key, and then applied the aggregation.
+To create fixed size windows for every key, we need to bring the groupBy call before the window call.
+So to take the max for the last 100 elements in each group:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">